 How to configure Django settings¶

 It is important to understand that in Divio Cloud projects, some settings need to be inspected and manipulate programatically, to allow the addons system to handle configuration automatically.
-See the Addon-configured settings section for more on this.
+See the Settings that are configured by addons section for more on this.